paepckehh/asn2pf/README.md

 ```

 # TODO:
-- split and migrate prefix and asn table sources from all original authoritative creator sources (arin, ...)
+- [] split and migrate prefix and asn table sources from all original authoritative creator sources (arin, ...)
-- use the asn radix tree package also for serialized/compresses/storage/published intermeds
+- [] use the asn radix tree package also for serialized/compresses/storage/published intermeds

+# CONTRIBUTION

+Yes, Please!
+PRs Welcome!